Exam invigilator: Purpose

-The purpose of exam invigilation is to ensure that all candidates are under active surveillance for every moment of the duration of the examination.
-Invigilators should also try to provide a suitably pleasant and supportive atmosphere for candidates.
-However, they must also prevent any kind of communication between candidates (by copying, whispering or any kind of signal, exchange of paper or objects) and any kind of access to unauthorized books, papers or electronic media of any kind for the exam duration.
+The purpose of exam invigilation is to ensure that all candidates are under active surveillance for the entire examination to provide a fair examination for all candidates.
+In order to do so, they prevent any kind of communication between candidates such as by copying, whispering or any kind of signal, exchange of paper or objects, and any kind of access to unauthorized books, papers, or electronic media of any kind for the exam duration.

-Invigilators also need to ensure the security of the examination room before, during and after the examination.
-From the moment the question papers are given out until all answers are collected, exam invigilators should patrol vigilantly.
-Particular emphasis should be given to multiple-choice and short-answer questions.
-The main goal should be to prevent possible academic dishonesty and administrative failures.
+Invigilators also ensure the security of the examination room before, during and after the examination.
+Typically, exam envigilators patrol vigilantly from the moment the question papers are given out until all answers are collected, with particular emphasis given to multiple-choice and short-answer questions, the main goal being to prevent possible academic dishonesty and administrative failures.

 The minimum number of invigilators required for different kinds of examinations depends on the type of examinations held.
-For general written examinations in the United Kingdom, there should be at least one invigilator present against for 30 students for patrolling and vigilance in the examination room.
-Specialist invigilators may be used in some cases, for example invigilators with specific IT skills may be used where tests are conducted using computers.
+For general written examinations in the United Kingdom, there are typically at least one invigilator per 30 students in the examination room.
+Specialist invigilators may be present in some cases, for example invigilators with specific IT skills may be present for tests conducted using computers.

 Duties

 General duties

-The main duty of an exam invigilator is to support the Chief Invigilator, the Deputy Chief Invigilator, the Examinations Officer and the other invigilators at the examination venue.
+The main duty of an exam invigilator is to ensure the fair conduct of examinations and an environment permitting candidates to demonstrate their achievement.

-Some of the other general duties may include:
+Tasks performed by an invigilator may include: